pauljbernard/SWEAgent/README.md

 -   **Interactive Chat:** Ask specific questions about your codebase and get focused answers from an AI trained on *your* repository.
   - Review code to see downstream impact etc...
 -   **Conversation History:** Save and manage multiple conversations for each repository, with the ability to switch between them.
--   **Modern UI:** Clean, responsive interface inspired by deeprepo with markdown rendering and code syntax highlighting.
+-   **Modern UI:** Clean, responsive interface inspired by opendeepwiki with markdown rendering and code syntax highlighting.
 -   **Remote & Local Repos:** Analyze public GitHub repositories or upload your local projects directly.
 -   **Multiple LLM Options:** Choose from various Gemini and Claude models.
 -   **Extensible:** Built with Docker and modern Python tooling.